- Reference Number: HEY-278/2020

 This leaflet has been produced to provide general information about radiotherapy treatment to the head and neck.
 Many of your questions should be answered by this leaflet.
-However it is not intended to replace discussion between your doctor and you but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+However it is not intended to replace discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-Radiotherapy to the head and neck region can include treatment to the nasopharynx, mouth, larynx, ear, nose, throat, thyroid and/or neck (Fig. 1).
+Radiotherapy to the head and neck region can include treatment to the nasopharynx, mouth, larynx, ear, nose, throat, thyroid and/or neck.

 What is radiotherapy

-In order to give the healthy cells time to recover, your oncology consultant will prescribe a number of radiotherapy treatments, which will be delivered daily from Monday to Friday (sometimes over weekends) over a number of weeks.
+In order to give the healthy cells time to recover, your oncology consultant will prescribe a number of radiotherapy treatments, which will be delivered daily from Monday to Friday (occasionally weekends) over a number of weeks.
 A typical course of radiotherapy for the head and neck lasts between 4-7 weeks and each radiotherapy session can take between 15-20 minutes to position and deliver using a machine called a Linear Accelerator (Linac) (Fig. 1).

 Radiotherapy does not make you radioactive and you are safe to be around others (including children) whilst you are having treatment.
 For more information please refer to the leaflet ‘Introduction to Radiotherapy Treatment’ or speak to a member of your healthcare team.

 Radiotherapy treatment is commonly used in cancer treatment.
 It may also be combined with other treatments, including surgery and/or chemotherapy.
 Before you start your treatment, your oncology consultant will discuss your options with you and gain your consent.
 For more information about consent and radiotherapy, please refer to the ‘Consent Advice for Radiotherapy’ leaflet.